 Valid, reliable, and meaningful data on student learning will help direct these and other resources and supports to where they are needed most.
 To that end, since the beginning of the pandemic, California has strategized to develop an assessment plan that would provide data to parents, educators, and the public regarding the progress of students, including the provision of interim assessment tools through the Smarter Balanced Assessment Consortium and the use of other nationally developed diagnostic tests aligned to state standards.
 California continued to provide the Smarter Balanced Summative Assessments and the California Alternate Assessments (CAA) for English Language Arts and mathematics as well as the California Science Test (CAST), the CAA for science, and the ELPAC to all English learners.
-Where administration of the state summative was not a viable option, the SBE approved the use of other diagnostic and interim assessments that are aligned with California Standards and provide results that can be reported to parent/guardians, educators, and the public.
-This assessment will be used alongside other metrics to identify student needs and direct resources.
+California requires that the results of all assessments be reported through the school and LEA report cards.
+Assessment data will be used alongside other metrics to identify student needs and direct resources.

 - 5. School Operating Status: It is essential to have data on how students are learning in order to support the goals of access and equity, especially for student groups that have been disproportionately impacted by the COVID-19 pandemic.
 Describe the current status of data collection on operational status and mode of instruction of all schools in your State.
-This description must include: - A description of to what extent, and how frequently, the State collects now and will collect in the future data for all schools in your State on: - a.
-Mode of instruction: The number of schools in your State that are offering fully remote or online-only instruction; both remote/online and in-person instruction (hybrid model); and/or full-time in-person instruction: - b.
+This description must include: - i.
+A description of to what extent, and how frequently, the State collects now and will collect in the future data for all schools in your State on: - a.
+Mode of instruction: The number of schools in your State that are offering fully remote or online-only instruction; both remote/online and in-person instruction (hybrid model); and/or full-time in-person instruction; - b.
 Enrollment: Student enrollment for all students and disaggregated for each of the student groups described in A.3.i-viii for each mode of instruction; and - c.
 Attendance: Student attendance for all students and disaggregated for each of the student groups described in A.3.i-viii for each mode of instruction.